 Death Valley Natural History Association

-In association with our membership in 1% For The Planet, we joined the Death Valley Natural History Association as Life Members, purchased Life Memberships for several of our long-time volunteers, and recognized DVNHA as an Official Charity of AdventureCORPS from 2009 through 2013.
+In association with our membership in 1% For The Planet, we joined the Death Valley Natural History Association as Life Members, purchased Life Memberships for several of our long-time volunteers, and recognized DVNHA as an Official Charity of AdventureCORPS from 2009 onward.
 DVNHA is a non-profit organization supporting education, research, and preservation in Death Valley National Park and Ash Meadows National Wildlife Refuge.
 Some of their efforts include DeathValley R.O.C.K.S. (bringing inner city kids to experience one of the largest outdoor classrooms in the world), Devil’s Hole Pupfish Recovery, Death Valley All Taxa Biological Inventory, plus they run the wonderful gift shops at the Furnace Creek Visitor’s Center, Scotty’s Castle Museum, Stovepipe Wells Ranger Station, and at the Ash Meadows National Wildlife Refuge Office.
 More info at www.dvnha.org.

 The Conversation Alliance

 We are extremely excited to announce that we joined The Conservation Alliance on September 10, 2008.
 The Conservation Alliance is an organization of outdoor businesses whose collective contributions support grassroots environmental organizations and their efforts to protect wild places where outdoor enthusiasts recreate.
 Alliance funds have played a key role in protecting rivers, trails, wildlands and climbing areas throughout North America.

 Membership in the Alliance is open to companies representing all aspects of the outdoor industry, including manufacturers, retailers, publishers, mills and sales representatives.
 The result is a diverse group of businesses whose livelihood depends on protecting our natural environment.
 Since its inception in 1989, the Alliance has contributed more than $6 million to grassroots environmental groups.
 Alliance funding has helped save over 39 million acres of wildlands; stop or remove 26 dams; and preserve access to more than 16,000 miles of waterways and several climbing areas.
 More info at www.conservationalliance.com.